Welcome from the Dean!

 - No group or organization on campus is busier during an election year than our American Democracy Project (ADP).
 Part of a national network that promotes student engagement in politics through awareness, participation, and promotion, the ADP provides the venue during election years for nearly all local candidate debates in the region, stages Constitution Day every fall, and administers an energetic program of films and speakers for the entire campus.

-If science grabs your interest, then you will want to check out our newly expanded greenhouse on the roof of Northside.
-Or if you love learning about the celestial heavens, keep a lookout for our new rooftop observatory, which we hope to have up and running by 2013 in the same location.
+If science grabs your interest, then you will want to see our greenhouse on the roof of Northside.
+Or if you love learning about the celestial heavens, check out our rooftop observatory at the same location.
 We also have plenty of hands-on opportunities through the Laboratory for Material Culture, where the emphasis is on the study of cultural objects from around the world.
 Or you may want to try your hand at recording oral histories, or going on a local dig sponsored by our anthropological field school.

 Perhaps you are a budding writer—if so, we have two literary presses that provide opportunities for students, a creative writing program, and regular readings by authors from far and near throughout the year.
 Or maybe you are more of an integrative thinker.
 If so, CLAS is home to several interdisciplinary programs from American Studies to General Studies to Women’s and Gender Studies.